 Previously in my life, I was basically not a child who would let his homework lie undone.
 From the time I was a grade schooler, it was normal that I would have finished pretty much the whole of it—I will not say in July—but before the end of the first two weeks of August, and then during the final stages of the holidays I would be asked to help Suguha with her homework.

-However, this year it would not go like this, and it is because at the end of June, when the summer holidays had not yet started, I was suddenly attacked by Kanamoto Atsushi, known as Johny Black, a member of the Laughing Coffin and one of the offenders in the case of the Death Gun.
-I was injected the powerful poison Succinylcholine and collapsed into a cardiopulmonary cardiac arrest.
+However, this year it would not go like this, and it is because at the end of June, when the summer holidays had not yet started, I was suddenly attacked by Kanamoto Atsushi, known as Johnny Black, a member of Laughing Coffin and one of the offenders in the Death Gun case.
+I was injected with the powerful poison Succinylcholine and collapsed into a cardiopulmonary cardiac arrest.
 Although my life was somehow saved, it was only on the first of August that I recovered from a coma.
 Then a long period of rehabilitation followed, and I could return home five days ago, on the 15th.

 “Good grief, before vanishing, get yourself at least an exemption from homework...,” I cursed alone in the dusky living room of the log-house, but there was of course no one to answer.
 It was already past 1AM, which means that the date had already changed to 22nd August...
 As all my friends had logged themselves out long ago, there was nobody here to whom I could complain in the first place.

-More than a week had passed since Kikuoka Seijirou from the Ministry of Internal Affairs and Communications (VR World Division), that is (the person inside) [brackets are in the original] the undine magician [? sorcerer? mage?]
-Chrysheight, disappeared from both the virtual and the real world.
+More than a week had passed since Kikuoka Seijirou from the Ministry of Internal Affairs and Communications (VR World Division), that is (the person inside) the undine mage Chrysheight, disappeared from both the virtual and the real world.

 The command of RATH that Kikuoka had founded was entrusted to Dr. Koujiro Rinko; moreover, at the place of development the chief developer Higa Takeru had been even more energetic than before, and I had begun little by little to hold hopes about the future of the Underworld—yet, this notwithstanding, I had a strange feeling of loss regarding the disappearance of that man.
 And, since even I, who had been only made to do troublesome or dangerous works of all kinds, felt like this, surely the staff of RATH also felt depressed deep in their hearts.
 He had been a bothersome person right up to his end... that is what I thought, but I had to correct myself, as I felt that he was not necessarily dead.

 I did not know if in the future I would have an occasion to meet with that man or not.
-However, as I was doing my school homework in this another house of mine, far removed from the Underworld, sometimes I would think that I missed even Kikuoka's stinky food stories [?], of which I had been so sick and tired previously.
+However, as I was doing my school homework in this other house of mine, far removed from the Underworld, sometimes I would think that I missed even Kikuoka's stinky food stories, of which I had been so sick and tired of previously.